FelixErnst/EpiTxDb.Sc.sacCer3/README.md

 # Installation

-The current version of the RNAmodR package is available from Bioconductor.
+The current version of the `EpiTxDb.Sc.sacCer3` package is available from Bioconductor.

 ## Github